2baOrNot2ba/iLiSA/README.md

 * TBB - Transient Buffer Board (Direct sampling of each receiving unit)
 * BFS - Beam-formed streams (Streamed complex voltages of beamlets)

-Observation using LiSA are made with science-level python functions which issue the hardware-level commands to the station's Monitoring And Control interface.
+Observation using iLiSA are made with science-level python functions which issue the hardware-level commands to the station's Monitoring And Control interface.

 The "antennameta" is of interest if you wish access a LOFAR station's metadata.